-- (1) The Pro Se Prisoner Litigation Office shall verify the current work addresses of each defendant, Vinton, Lloyd and Rivera, with the Department of Correction Office of Legal Affairs and mail waiver of service of process request packets to each defendant at the confirmed addresses within fourteen (14) days of this Order.
+- (1) The Pro Se Prisoner Litigation Office shall verify the current work addresses of each defendant with the Department of Correction Office of Legal Affairs and mail waiver of service of process request packets to each defendant at the confirmed addresses within fourteen (14) days of this Order.
 The Pro Se Prisoner Litigation Office shall report to the court on the status of those waiver requests on the thirty-fifth (35) day after mailing.
-If any defendant fails to return the waiver request, the Pro Se Prisoner Litigation Office shall make arrangements for in-person service by the U.S.

-Marshals Service on the defendant in his or her individual capacity and the defendant shall be required to pay the costs of such service in accordance with Federal Rule of Civil Procedure 4(d). - (2) The Pro Se Prisoner Litigation Office shall prepare a summons form and send an official capacity service packet to the
+If any defendant fails to return the waiver request, the Pro Se Prisoner Litigation Office shall make arrangements for inperson service by the U.S. Marshals Service on the defendant in his or her individual capacity and the defendant shall be required to pay the costs of such service in accordance with Federal Rule of Civil Procedure 4(d). - (2) The Pro Se Prisoner Litigation Office shall prepare a summons form and send an official capacity service packet to the U.S. Marshal Service.
+The U.S. Marshal is directed to effect service of the complaint and the plaintiff's motion for preliminary injunctive reliefs on the defendants in their official capacities at the Office of the Attorney General, 55 Elm Street, Hartford, CT 06141, within fourteen (14) days from the date of this order and to file returns of service within twenty (20) days from the date of this order.

-- U.S. Marshal Service.
-The U.S. Marshal is directed to effect service of the complaint with all exhibits on defendants Vinton, Lloyd and Rivera in their official capacities at the Office of the Attorney General, 55 Elm Street, Hartford, CT 06141, within fourteen (14) days from the date of this order and to file returns of service within twenty (20) days from the date of this order. - (3) The Pro Se Prisoner Litigation Office shall send written notice to the plaintiff of the status of this action, along with a copy of this Order. - (4) The Pro Se Prisoner Litigation Office shall send a courtesy copy of the Complaint and this Ruling and Order to the Connecticut Attorney General and the Department of Correction Office of Legal Affairs. - (5) The defendants shall file their response to the complaint, either an answer or motion to dismiss, within seventy (70) days from the date of this order.
+- (3) The Pro Se Prisoner Litigation Office shall send written notice to the plaintiff of the status of this action, along with a copy of this Order. - (4) The Pro Se Prisoner Litigation Office shall send a courtesy copy of the Complaint and this Ruling and Order to the Connecticut Attorney General and the Department of Correction Office of Legal Affairs. - (5) The defendants shall file their response to the complaint, either an answer or motion to dismiss, within seventy (70) days from the date of this order.
 If they choose to file an answer, they shall admit or deny the allegations and respond to the cognizable claims recited above.
 They also may include any and all additional defenses permitted by the Federal Rules. - (6) Discovery, pursuant to Federal Rules of Civil Procedure 26 through 37, shall be completed within seven months (210 days) from the date of this order.
-Discovery requests need not be filed with the court.

-- (7) All motions for summary judgment shall be filed within eight months (240 days) from the date of this order. - (8) Pursuant to Local Civil Rule 7(a), a nonmoving party must respond to a dispositive motion within twenty-one (21) days of the date the motion was filed.
-If no response is filed, or the response is not timely, the dispositive motion can be granted absent objection. - The court cannot effect service on the John Doe defendants without their full names and current work addresses.
-The plaintiff is directed to file an amended complaint containing this information.
-The plaintiff shall file the amended complaint within twenty (20) days from the date of this order.
-Failure to comply with this order may result in the dismissal of all claims against defendants Doe without further notice from the court.
+Discovery requests need not be filed with the court. - (7) All motions for summary judgment shall be filed within eight months (240 days) from the date of this order. - (8) Pursuant to Local Civil Rule 7(a), a nonmoving party must respond to a dispositive motion within twenty-one (21) days of the date the motion was filed.
+If no response is filed, or the response is not timely, the dispositive motion can be granted absent objection.

+(9) The defendants are directed to file their response to the plaintiff's motion for preliminary injunctive relief within sixty (60) days from the date of this order.

-SO ORDERED this 9th day of May 2012, at Bridgeport, Connecticut.
+SO ORDERED this 12th day of June 2012, at New Haven, Connecticut.

+/s/ Charles S. Haight, Jr.

+Charles S. Haight, Jr.

-/s/ Warren W. Eginton Senior United States District Judge
+Senior United States District Judge